snoww/loa-logs/README.md

 Q: There are too many/too few columns in the meter.

 A: You can change whatever column you want to show in the settings.
 TIP: you can `SHIFT+SCROLL` to scroll horizontally.

+Q: Are you going to implement rDPS like LOA Details?

+A: No, it is not planned whatsoever.
+If you wish to have rDPS, please use [LOA Details](https://github.com/lost-ark-dev/loa-details), they have spent a lot of effort getting it to work.
+You can have both tools running at the same time if you wish.

 Q: Help, my issue isn't listed here.